-Figure 5: Connecting a power cable to the ALCOSIM simulator
+Figure 4.
+Connecting a power cable to the ALCOSIM simulator

 - 9. Switch on the simulator.
-The following occurs: - ·LCD display illuminates and simulator beeps - · Propeller rotates and heating element activates - Cold is displayed on the screen until the solution reaches 32 °C, whereat LCD screen displays actual solution temperature - Simulator heats solution at a constant 34 °C ± 0.2 °C
+The following occurs: - The LCD display illuminates and the simulator beeps - · The propeller rotates and the heating element activates - Cold is displayed on the screen until the solution reaches 32 °C, at which point the LCD screen displays actual solution temperature - The simulator heats solution at a constant 34 °C \pm 0.2 °C

-Once the solution reaches $34 \,^{\circ}$ C, wait an additional 20 minutes before calibrating the tester; this allows the solution to reach correct conditions and concentration.
+Once the solution reaches 34 °C, wait an additional 20 minutes before calibrating the tester; this allows the solution to reach the correct conditions and concentration.